dmoore5050/SaisonBuilder/README.md

 * sb view <recipe name>
 * sb delete

+####To do:

-'sb build' is partially implemented.
++ Implement stubbed-out ingredient methods for 'sb build'
++ Refactor
++ Bugfix

 Features
 --------
 The primary feature of this app will be the ability to use or modify a library of saison recipes to the user's custom specifications.
+Modification will be guided by a series of questions, allowing the user to make specific modifications to single elements of the recipe (ie, increase only a specific type of aroma hops, or add a specific spice).

 In the future, saison builder will include the ability to dynamically generate recipes that can then be saved in a user-specific library for later retrieval.

-Additionally, a small library of style and technique definitions will be included.
+Additionally, a small library of ingredients and style/technique definitions will be included.

 Usage Instructions
 ------------------